The Transport Finance Law Review: Belgium

 Cash or security

 Insolvency orders seek to hinder the individual pursuit of claims.
 However, the 1952 Arrest Convention shall, in most cases, prevail over provisions prohibiting actions of individual creditors resulting from an insolvency order.
-To put it another way, an insolvency order will often not preclude a creditor to arrest a ship.23
+To put it another way, an insolvency order will often not preclude a creditor arresting a ship.22

 Rolling rail assets

-Rail assets are characterised as any other chattel for the purpose of arrest.24 The judge shall authorise the arrest thereof to secure a claim that is due, assessed or assessable and certain.25 There is no need to submit an enforceable title.
+Rail assets are characterised as any other chattel for the purpose of arrest.23 The judge shall authorise the arrest thereof to secure a claim that is due, assessed or assessable and certain.24 There is no need to submit an enforceable title.

 Funds and revenue

 Funds and revenue may be attached, even without court authorisation,25 to secure a claim that is assessed or assessable and certain, and in cases of urgency.
 This is done by way of a third-party conservatory seizure.
 In such case the third party has to make a third-party seizure declaration within 15 days of such seizure.
 Should this third party fail to do so, the enforcement judge may declare this third party liable for the object and cause of such seizure.26